United Kingdom

 Other filing requirements

-Large companies (those with turnover greater than GBP 200 million or balance sheet assets over GBP 2 billion) are required to notify HMRC of the identity of their ‘Senior Accounting Officer’ (SAO), who then must certify annually that the accounting systems are adequate for the purposes of accurate tax reporting.
+Large companies or groups (those with aggregated UK turnover greater than GBP 200 million or balance sheet assets over GBP 2 billion) are required to notify HMRC of the identity of their ‘Senior Accounting Officer’ (SAO), who then must certify annually that the accounting systems are adequate for the purposes of accurate tax reporting.
 Penalties are chargeable on the officer and the company for careless or deliberate failure to meet these obligations, and on a failure to notify HMRC who is the SAO.
 Large companies (as defined above) and groups within CbC reporting must also publish online annually a statement of their UK tax strategy.
 Again, penalties are chargeable on the responsible company for failure to meet these obligations.

 Certain tax planning and structuring transactions and arrangements must be disclosed to HMRC either before or on implementation of the transaction under the Disclosure of Tax Avoidance Schemes (DOTAS) regime or the Disclosure of Avoidance Schemes for VAT and Other Indirect Taxes (DASVOIT) regime.
 These schemes cover most taxes and are reporting systems only, with responsibility placed on taxpayers, advisors, or promoters to report.
 HMRC are not required to respond to the reporting, and this is not an advance clearance or approval process.
 It is a reporting mechanism only, and, on occasions, new legislation has been introduced to block specific arrangements reported.